In the spirit of giving away ideas that might make a difference, I’ve written this post to bang on about an idea I had years ago.

 Bearing in mind I haven’t done any testing, I reckon that two or three rings of vanes would do the trick.

 Below are a couple of diagrams showing plan views of what I mean.
-They aren’t to scale and the angles of the vanes have been eyeballed, not calculated but I hope they give an indication of what I mean.
+They aren’t to scale and the angles of the vanes have been eyeballed, not calculated but I hope they give an indication.

 The first diagram shows the wind blowing from the north.
-Each circle of vanes is adjusted to channel more air towards the turbine blades.
+Each circle of vanes is adjusted by controlling software to funnel the air towards the turbine blades.

-A second row of turbines at the rear of the outside circle of vanes could possibly exploit the fastest region of moving air.
-On the other hand this might make the whole setup too complicated.
+A second row of turbines at the rear of the outside circle of vanes could possibly exploit the fastest region of moving air, though this might make the whole setup too complicated.

 In the next diagram the wind direction has shifted to the north-east.
-The vanes are automatically adjusted to accomodate the new wind direction.
+The vanes are automatically adjusted by a central system to accomodate the new wind direction.

 Here’s a side view showing a cross-section through the centre of the arrangement.
 I reckon the vertical vanes need to be slightly taller than the height of the turbine to avoid the tip vortices from the vanes interfering with the turbine blades.

-In strong winds the vanes could all be straightened (i.e. all are set at the same angle as the wind direction) to reduce the stress on the turbine blades.
-I imagine the vane angles would be controlled by the same system that controls the feathering of the turbine blades in current setups.
+In strong winds the vanes could all be straightened (i.e. all are set at the same angle as the wind direction) if required to reduce stress on the turbine blades.

 Let me know in the comments if you think this would work.
-Assuming someone else hasn’t already patented this, anyone is welcome to use this idea, develop it further and even take it to market.
-All I ask for is acknowledgement – including a link to my website.
+If it is workable and assuming someone else hasn’t already patented the idea, anyone is welcome to use the above, develop it further and even take it to market.
+I’m not asking for payment, all I ask for is acknowledgement – including a link to my website.